miroslavpejic85/mirotalk-docs/docs/index.md

 </html>
 ```

-Another approach is to embed the iframe within your current website or application page and control its visibility through toggling.
+Alternatively, embed the iframe in your existing page and toggle its visibility:

 ```javascript
 function toggleMiroTalk() {